Skip to content

 prefix: Prefix to add to the joined columns from the right DataFrame.

-include_sd: Whether to include the standard deviation column (column_sd) from the right DataFrame.
+include_sd: Whether to include the standard deviation column (column_sd) from the right DataFrame, if available

 Returns: